dangcuuson/dotted-path/README.md

-# A type-safed dotted path library
+# Safely create dot notation

 Dot notation is widely used in popular library such as `lodash`, `mongodb`,`immutable.js` (not really dot notation but same same) etc.
 This library utilize Typescript's conditional type to help create a dotted path notation in a type-safed way.